Items tagged “liver”

 Hepatic hydatid infection

-Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tape worm. (see: Hydatid disease for a general discussion).
+Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tapeworm.
 In the liver, two agents are recognised as causing disease in the human: Echinococcus granulosus Echinococcus multilocularis For a general discussion, and for links to other system specific manifestations, p...